verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## v1.7.1
 #### Enhancements:
-- Added an `export oam` option to the VZ CLI to export the Kubernetes objects created for a deployed OAM application.
+- Added an `export oam` option to the Verrazzano CLI to export the Kubernetes objects created for a deployed OAM application.
-- Added a 'sanitize' command to the VZ CLI to allow users to sanitize some sensitive data from their cluster.
+- Added a `sanitize` command to the Verrazzano CLI to enable users to sanitize sensitive data from their cluster.
-- Various VZ CLI Enhancements and fixes.
+- Added various Verrazzano CLI enhancements and fixes.
 - Added fields to the VerrazzanoManagedCluster resource for cluster summary information.

-#### Component Version Updates:
+#### Component version updates:
 - WebLogic Kubernetes Operator v4.1.4
 - WebLogic Monitoring Operator v2.1.8
 - Coherence v3.3.2